progrium/yapper/README.md

 Yapper only runs on OS X. You'll need Growl obviously.
 The install script takes care of installing the Growl Python bindings necessary for Yapper, but it doesn't do such a good job with Twisted.
 Twisted is a major dependency, so make you sure you have that installed ("sudo port install py25-twisted").

+In case this isn't obvious, you also need two Jabber accounts to test this with!
+One for Yapper and one to send it messages.
+You can get a friend to test it for you, but especially if you're using a GMail/GTalk account, be sure not to be signed in at the same time Yapper is running.
+Otherwise, your friend is most likely going to get their message routed to your signed in client instead of Yapper.

 Installing
 ----------